utzcoz/utzcoz.github.io/_posts/2020-03-30-Introduce-SystemUI-TunerService.markdown

 From `TunerServiceImpl`, we know we someone invoke the `TunerService.addTunable`, it will pass the setting keys it wants to listen.
 So who is the invoker?

-This is `NavigationBarInflaterView` for natigation bar layout.
+This is `NavigationBarInflaterView` for navigation bar layout.

 ```java
 @Override